7 of the Best Bathroom Mirror Designs to Suit Every Home

 Soft Industrial is the newest expression of the more austere trend that has been dominating interior styles for the last decade.
 We’re still seeing spartan materials like steel, raw concrete, and aged brass, but in softer shapes for balance.
 Our Frame mirror is a great example of the soft industrial style - this mirror is edged by a slim metal band and curves into a modern and elegant circle.
 It looks great above a rectangular floating unit and really helps to create a striking focal point.

 From boiling water taps to smart fridges, integrating technology with everyday appliances is no longer a novelty in the modern home.
 We wanted to offer the same level of convenience in the bathroom, so a multipurpose cabinet like our Lyric design is ideal.
 A versatile style with wide appeal, Lyric is built with Bluetooth technology, so you can easily pair your device to the cabinet and listen to music during your morning routine.
+Installing these mirrors can also increase your property value and increase buyer interest, and so, is a perfect option for anyone asking themselves “how can I sell my house fast?”.

 Closely aligned to the soft industrial trend, the split shelf mirror is infinitely practical and very much on-trend.
 Not only does it add to your storage space, but it’s also a lovely area to be able to style with a small vase of flowers or a pretty perfume bottle, helping to add personal touches to your bathroom.
 My personal favourites are the matte black designs, but you can also find really beautiful triptych fold-out old-gold versions for something a little more opulent.